The Librarian (version control system): Operation

+Other ways of using

 While Librarian insert/replace/deletion operations were tractible for modifications to existing code, they were an awkward vehicle in which to write new programs, where large numbers of changes or refactorings would often take place.
-One practice to work around this was to keep the program in a file in an online, interactive environment with a text editor, such as Source Program Maintenance Online running under CICS, that would be repeatedly submitted for batch compiles or assemblies.
+One practice to work around this was either keep the entire program in a card deck or in a file in an online, interactive environment with a text editor, such as Source Program Maintenance Online (SPM) running under IBM's CICS teleprocessing monitor, that would be repeatedly submitted for batch compiles or assemblies.
 The file would comprise something like: